coders-school/stl/module4/01_istream_fstream.en.md

 ## istream, ostream, iostream

 We will talk about incoming and outgoing data as data streams.
-The stream can flow from the program to the outside world through `operator>>`, while from the outside world to the program through `operator<<`.
+The stream can flow from the program to the outside world through `operator>>` and from the outside world to the program through `operator<<`.

 * <!-- .element: class="fragment fade-in" --> istream (<code>std::cin</code>) -> from input stream, i.e. incoming data (e.g. typed from the keyboard).
 * <!-- .element: class="fragment fade-in" --> ostream (<code>std::cout</code>, <code>std::cerr</code>, <code>std::clog</code>) -> from output stream, i.e. outgoing data (e.g. displayed on the monitor).